wafflejs/wafflejs.github.io/routes/sponsorship/index.md

 setting.
 Here are some other things you get with your sponsorship:

 - **Stage time:**
-  2 minutes of stage time to do whatever you want with (the more creative the better).
+  Two minutes of stage time to do whatever you want with (the more creative the better).
 - **Free tickets:**
-  2 tickets for people at your company.
+  Two tickets for people at your company.
 - **Swag and merch:**
   Place to put stickers and swag on the check-in desk or on tables around the venue.